RoadieHQ/marketing-site/content/docs/integrations/jenkins/index.md

 ## Introduction

-The Jenkins plugin can display builds from and their statuses from your Jenkins instance.
+The Jenkins plugin can display build information from a GitHub Organization project in your Jenkins instances.

+ℹ️ NB: Other Jenkins project types like Freestyle project and Pipeline are not supported yet.

 ![Jenkins Overview Content](./jenkins_overview.png)